-- 1. Assign code 1 when there is no indication or evidence of this tumor, for example, the patient is in remission for a hematopoietic disease. - 2.
-Assign code 2 when there is an indication of this tumor, for example, patient died or is continuing treatment for this tumor.
+- 1. Assign code 1 when there is no indication or evidence of this tumor, for example, the patient is in remission for a hematopoietic disease - 2.
+Assign code 2 when there is an indication of this tumor, for example, patient died or is continuing treatment for this tumor - 3.
+Use all entries on the death certificate to code Cancer Status for deceased patients